bmaupin/langtrends-data/README.md

 1. Decide whether or not to include the language

    - As a rule of thumb, any language that can be used to build a cross-platform application should be included
-   - Commercial/proprietary languages are fine as long as they are general purpose and not intentionally limited to a specific operating system or hardware (e.g. ColdFusion, PureBasic)
+   - Commercial/proprietary languages are fine as long as they adhere to the above rule, e.g. ASP.NET and ColdFusion can be used to write web applications which can be accessed on any platform (in theory)
    - Don't include: DSLs, markup languages, abandoned/superceded languages (e.g. CSS, HTML, SQL)

 1. Add the language to `languages-metadata.json`